hpcaitech/ColossalAI/colossalai/shardformer/README.md

 ## 💡 Policy

 If you wanna parallel the model in a custom way, just overwrite the policy class for the Hugging Face model.
+Please refer to any policy that we have pre-established, like [bert policy](./policies/bert.py) or [gpt2 policy](./policies/gpt2.py).

 You should do: